Where the misunderstandings about MICs come from

 How financial interest charges differ from interest charges on technical debt

-Last updated on July 7th, 2021 at 02:55 pm
+Last updated on December 21st, 2017 at 01:48 pm

 Credit cards also have interest charges

 Credit cards.
-Revolving unsecured charge accounts are perhaps the most familiar form of financial debt.
-They do have one thing in common with technical debt: with either one, getting into debt over your head is easy.
+Revolving, unsecured, charge accounts are perhaps the most familiar form of financial debt.
+They do have one thing in common with technical debt: with either one, it’s easy to get into debt over your head.

-MICs on technical debt differ from the interest on financial debt in two ways.
+There are two fundamental reasons why metaphorical interest charges on technical debt differ from the interest on financial debt.

-• MICs depend strongly on whether and how the people of the enterprise interact with the assets bearing the technical debt.
+• Metaphorical interest charges depend strongly on whether and how the people of the enterprise interact with the assets bearing the technical debt.

-• The MICs on technical debt include the value of opportunities lost (opportunity costs).
-These losses are due to depressed productivity and reduced organizational agility.
+• The metaphorical interest charges on technical debt include the value of opportunities lost to the enterprise (opportunity cost) due to depressed productivity and reduced organizational agility.

-Neither of these factors has a financial analog.
-In finance, interest charges depend solely on a mathematical formula involving the interest rate and principal.
+Neither of these factors has a direct analog in the financial context.
+In finance, the interest charges depend solely on a mathematical formula based on the interest rate and the size of the principal.

-In the next few posts, I’ll explore the properties of metaphorical interest charges.
-This investigation helps clarify how they differ from financial interest charges.
-It also clarifies how that difference contributes to difficulties in managing technical debt.
+In the next few posts we’ll explore the properties of metaphorical interest charges.
+This investigation will help clarify how they differ from financial interest charges, and how that difference contributes to difficulties in managing technical debt.

 References